 Whether you are coming to the end of your commercial lease, or looking to exercise a break option, our specialist lease advisory consultants will ensure your rights are leveraged, the terms of the lease are optimised and your costs are minimised.

 Whether advising institutional or private investors, landlord or occupier clients on lease issues, our focus is always on helping clients achieve their financial goals.

-Because of the complexity and importance of managing landlord-tenant relationships within a legal and commercial context, our Lease Advisory team only comprises experienced consultants with deep technical and market knowledge of the commercial property sector.
+Due to the complexity and importance of managing landlord-tenant relationships within a legal and commercial context, our lease advisory team only comprises experienced consultants.
+Each expert has deep technical and market knowledge of the commercial property sector.

 How we can help

 - Lease renewals (inside and outside the 1954 Act)

 - Alternative dispute resolution (independent expert arbitration or mediation)

 As commercial property specialists, our lease consultancy department is as an integral part of a multidisciplinary team with extensive experience of disciplines, including acquisition and disposal, business rates, building consultancy, investment and valuation.